lvcasrodrigues/RodriguesDaudt_SDM_SWAO/README.md

 ## Citation
 Please reference the original paper if using any piece of this repository.
 This repository is under a CC BY 4.0 license.

-Rodrigues, L.S.; Daudt, N.W.; Cardoso, L.G.; Kinas, P.G.; Conesa, D.; Pennino, M.G.
-(202X).
-Species distribution modelling in the Southwestern Atlantic Ocean: a systematic review and trends. *in review*
+Rodrigues, L.d.S.; Daudt, N.W.; Cardoso, L.G.; Kinas, P.G.; Conesa, D.; Pennino, M.G.
+(2023).
+Species distribution modelling in the Southwestern Atlantic Ocean: a systematic review and trends.
+Ecological Modelling, 486, 110514

 Thanks!